BeanieODM/beanie/docs/tutorial/collection_setup.md

 ## Declaring the collection name

-To set MongoDB collection name you can use the `name` field of the `Settings` inner class.
+To set MongoDB collection name, you can use the `name` field of the `Settings` inner class.

 ```python
 from beanie import Document